UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 We will use the `https://github.com/UST-QuAntiL/tosca-definitions-quantil` repository for this tutorial.

-To do this you can open the docker-compose.yml file and replace the WINERY_REPOSITORY_URL of the winery container.
-To start only the winery container you can use the command `docker-compose up winery` .
+To do this, you can open the docker-compose.yml file and replace the WINERY_REPOSITORY_URL of the winery container.
+To start only the winery container, you can use the command `docker-compose up winery`.

-:information_source: Reusable *node types*, e.g., nodes that will be used by multiple applications should be placed in a common repository.
-Application specific node types should be placed in the application specific repositories.
+:information_source: Reusable *node types*, e.g., nodes that multiple applications use, should be placed in a common repository.
+On the other hand, application-specific node types should be placed in the application-specific repositories.

 ### 2. Create a new Node